uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 \end{bmatrix}
 \]

-This matrix should have rotated the arrow to the right.
+This matrix should have rotated the shape to the right.

 The new *x* value has none of the original *x*, but exactly the original *y* value, and vice versa.
 This swaps all the *x* and *y* coordinates, which is the same as rotating the object to the right.